 What Is The Difference Between Counselling And Therapy?

 Well, the answer is a little complicated, as the lines between the two disciplines can sometimes be a little blurred.
 An Advanced Counselling Course will prepare you for a very specific career counselling people, whereas to fulfil a therapy position, your training needs to focus on different aspects of mental and emotional support.

 So, to avoid any more confusion, we now look at the two in isolation.

 Option #1 - Counselling

-Studying for your counselling certificate as part of your personal development will arm you with the skills and knowledge you need to perform the role, which includes:
+Studying for your counselling career will become a part of your personal development and will arm you with the skills and knowledge you need to perform the role, which includes: